Back to Guides

 Syne

 Variable font with serious personality.
 Great for bold headlines and creative work.
+Use with variable font axes preview.

-4. Variable Fonts Hit the Mainstream
+4. Variable Fonts Go Mainstream (Variable Font Axes Preview)

 I've been talking about variable fonts for a while, but 2026 feels like the year they finally go mainstream.
 Every major foundry is releasing variable versions.
 Browser support is universal.
 And designers are finally comfortable with the concept.
+Use our variable font axes preview tool to see the difference.

 If you haven't experimented with variable fonts yet, 2026 is the year to start.
 Check out my Variable Fonts Guide for everything you need to know.